Eschborn Airfield: USAAF use

 United States Third Army units moved into the Frankfurt area during mid-March 1945, and ground forces captured Eschborn Airfield about 25 March.
-On 30 March, combat engineers from IX Engineer command 832d and 825th Engineering Aviation Battalions arrived to make the airfield operational for American aircraft.
+On 30 March, combat engineers from IX Engineer command 832d and 825th Engineering Aviation Battalions arrived to make the airfield operational for aircraft of the United States Army Air Forces (USAAF).
 A Pierced Steel Planking runway was laid down over the damaged concrete runway and enough repairs were made to make the airfield operational by early April.
 The airfield was designated as Advanced Landing Ground "Y-74 Frankfurt/Eschborn" and immediately put to use as a transport resupply and casualty (S&E) evacuation airfield.
 C-47 Skytrain transports used the airfield frequently.

 On 7 April, Ninth Air Force P-47 Thunderbolts arrived at Eschborn.
 The 371st Fighter Group and the 367th Fighter Group flew combat missions with Thunderbolts until the end of the war in May.
-The 367th remained at the airfield until mid-July 1945 when the Air Force turned the Eschborn airfield and base over to Army ground forces, which used the facility as an occupation garrison.
+The 367th remained at the airfield until mid-July 1945 when the USAAF turned the Eschborn airfield and base over to Army ground forces, which used the facility as an occupation garrison.